 Coughing is a natural reflex the body uses to clear the lungs and airways.
-But when a newborn coughs a parent’s first instinct is often to worry.
+But when a baby has a cough, a parent’s first instinct is often to worry.
 Sometimes a cough is just a cough, and other times it calls for a trip to the doctor.
 Understanding what causes coughing and the different types of coughs will help you to determine how to help your little one.

 Common causes of coughing